JonathAlves/JonathAlves/README.md

 My activities:

 - 📌 I’m currently working at Accenture as a Jr Analyst Java and at Korporate Solution Factory as a Software Engeneer Java.
-- 📌 Currently learning Angular framework and reactJS.
+- 📌 Currently learning Angular framework and ReactJS.

 Reach me out: